zenoamaro/react-quill/README.md

 : An object specifying what modules are enabled, and their configuration.
 See the [modules section](http://quilljs.com/docs/modules/) over the Quill documentation for more information on what modules are available.

 `toolbar`
 : A list of toolbar items to use as custom configuration for the toolbar.
-Defaults (that also double as reference) are available as [`ReactQuill.Toolbar.defaultItems`](src/toolbar.js#L21) and [`ReactQuill.Toolbar.defaultColors`](src/toolbar.js#L6).
+Pass `false` to disable the toolbar completely.
+Defaults items are available for reference in [`ReactQuill.Toolbar.defaultItems`](src/toolbar.js#L21) and [`ReactQuill.Toolbar.defaultColors`](src/toolbar.js#L6).
 See also the [Toolbar module](http://quilljs.com/docs/modules/toolbar/) over the Quill documentation for more information on the inner workings.

 `formats`
 : An array of formats to be enabled during editing.
 All implemented formats are enabled by default.
 See [Formats](http://quilljs.com/docs/formats/) for a list.
 Also accepts definitions of custom formats: